o-power/recycle-it-right/README.md

 ### Acknowledgements
 - Jumping arrow animation inspired by [https://careers.adia.ae/](https://careers.adia.ae/) (accessed 3rd May 2019).
 - Shortcut icon generated using [Favicon Generator](https://realfavicongenerator.net/) (accessed 3rd May 2019).
+- The CSS for the plus/minus sign on the accordions was adapted from [w3schools.com](https://www.w3schools.com/howto/howto_js_accordion.asp) (accessed 13th May 2019).